 Let’s say you’re at a dinner party and one of the guests asks you, “So, what do you do?”
 Can you answer in one sentence so that they understand your company?

-There are certainly other components you can include in your pitch, but these seven are really the “must-have” pieces of an elevator pitch, whether it’s written down as an executive summary or literally delivered as a verbal pitch in an elevator.
-If I’ve missed anything that you think is critical to include, please let me know in the comments.
+There are certainly other components you can include in your pitch, but these seven are really the “must-have” pieces, whether it’s written down in a pitch deck presentation or literally delivered as a speech in an actual elevator.
+If I’ve missed anything that you think is critical to include, please let me know on Twitter @noahparsons.